 The majority of cash from operating activities is generated from the rental payments we receive from our tenants, which is first used to fund our property-level operating expenses, with any excess cash being primarily used for principal and interest payments on our borrowings, management fees to our Adviser, administrative fees to our Administrator, and other corporate-level expenses.
-Cash provided by operating activities increased primarily due to additional rental payments received from recent acquisitions and interest patronage received from Farm Credit, partially offset by an increase in fees paid to our Adviser and increases in the amount of interest payments made.
+Cash provided by operating activities increased primarily due to additional fixed lease (from recent acquisitions) and participation rental payments (due to more farms having scheduled participation rents) and interest patronage received from Farm Credit, partially offset by an increase in fees paid to our Adviser and increases in the amount of interest payments made.